isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/apex-licence.md

 -   Hold more than one existing licence with Singapore Customs
 -   Have good compliance records with Singapore Customs
 -   Operate a robust computerised inventory system which is able to track and account for the inventory status and movement of all goods across multiple locations
--   Undergo  [TradeFIRST assessment](/businesses/customs-schemes-licences-framework/trade-first) and attain the Premium band
+-   Undergo  [TradeFIRST assessment](/businesses/customs-schemes-licences-framework/trade-first) and meet all the mandatory criteria while attaining  the Premium band

 ## Licence Fee